BohemianVRA/DanishFungiDataset/README.md

 ## Description

 Danish Fungi 2020 (DF20) is a new dataset for fine-grained visual categorization.
-The datasets is constructed from observations submitted to the Atlas of Danish Fungi and is unique in (i) its taxonomy-accurate labels with little to no label errors, (ii) highly unbalanced long-tailed class distribution,
+The dataset is constructed from observations submitted to the Atlas of Danish Fungi and is unique in (i) its taxonomy-accurate labels with little to no label errors, (ii) highly unbalanced long-tailed class distribution,